-In general, only one of these bits will be set while in a given power managed mode.
+In general, only one of these bits will be set while in a given power-managed mode.
 When the OSTS bit is set, the primary clock is providing the device clock.
 When the IOFS bit is set, the INTOSC output is providing a stable 8 MHz clock source to a divider that actually drives the device clock.
 When the T1RUN bit is set, the Timer1 oscillator is providing the clock.
 If none of these bits are set, then either the INTRC clock source is clocking the device, or the INTOSC source is not yet stable.

-If the internal oscillator block is configured as the primary clock source by the FOSC3:FOSC0 configuration bits, then both the OSTS and IOFS bits may be set when in PRI_RUN or PRI_IDLE modes.
-This indicates that the primary clock (INTOSC output) is generating a stable 8 MHz output.
-Entering another RC Power Managed mode at the same frequency would clear the OSTS bit.
+If the internal oscillator block is configured as the primary clock source by the FOSC3:FOSC0 Configuration bits, then both the OSTS and IOFS bits may be set when in PRI_RUN or PRI_IDLE modes.
+This indicates that the primary clock (INTOSC) is generating a stable 8 MHz output.
+Switching the clock source to the Timer1 oscillator would clear the OSTS bit.